CelliesProjects/eStreamPlayer32_VS1053/README.md

 ### Libraries used in the web interface

+-   The [radio-browser.info](https://www.radio-browser.info/) API is used for the search.
+The returned data is in the public domain.<br>See [de1.api.radio-browser.info](https://de1.api.radio-browser.info/) for API information.
 -  The used icons are from [material.io](https://material.io/tools/icons/?style=baseline) and are [available under Apache2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
 -  [Reconnecting WebSocket](https://github.com/joewalnes/reconnecting-websocket) which is [available under MIT licence](https://github.com/joewalnes/reconnecting-websocket/blob/master/LICENSE.txt).
 -  [Google Roboto font](https://fonts.google.com/specimen/Roboto) which is [available under Apache2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).